 Container tracking system and the future

-But tracking your containers doesn’t have to be this frustrating or time consuming for you.
-At xChange, our vision is to challenge the status quo.
-That’s why we developed My Fleet.
+Tracking your container doesn’t have to be this frustrating or time-consuming for you.
+At Container xChange, our vision is to challenge the status quo.
+That’s why we developed xChange Tracking.

-With xChange’s premium container tracking system, My Fleet, you type in the container number once.
+With xChange’s premium container tracking system, xChange Tracking, you type in the container number once.
 The number is then stored, and you will automatically receive information and updates on your fleet.
-You can with My Fleet track all the containers you’re using – both containers you’re using on the xChange platform and outside of the platform.
+You can, with xChange Tracking, track all the containers you’re using – both containers you’re using on the xChange platform and outside of the platform.